Intel: Leadership and corporate structure

 Robert Noyce was Intel's CEO at its founding in 1968, followed by co-founder Gordon Moore in 1975.
 Andy Grove became the company's president in 1979 and added the CEO title in 1987 when Moore became chairman.
 In 1998, Grove succeeded Moore as chairman, and Craig Barrett, already company president, took over.
 On May 18, 2005, Barrett handed the reins of the company over to Paul Otellini, who had been the company president and COO and who was responsible for Intel's design win in the original IBM PC.
 The board of directors elected Otellini as president and CEO, and Barrett replaced Grove as Chairman of the Board.
 Grove stepped down as chairman but is retained as a special adviser.
 In May 2009, Barrett stepped down as chairman of the board and was succeeded by Jane Shaw.
 In May 2012, Intel vice chairman Andy Bryant, who had held the posts of CFO (1994) and Chief Administrative Officer (2007) at Intel, succeeded Shaw as executive chairman.

 In November 2012, president and CEO Paul Otellini announced that he would step down in May 2013 at the age of 62, three years before the company's mandatory retirement age.
 During a six-month transition period, Intel's board of directors commenced a search process for the next CEO, in which it considered both internal managers and external candidates such as Sanjay Jha and Patrick Gelsinger.
-Financial results revealed that, under Otellini, Intel's revenue increased by 55.8 percent (US$34.2 to 53.3 billion), while its net income increased by 46.7% (US$7.5 billion to 11 billion), proving that his illegal business practices were more profitable than the fines levied against the company as punishment for employing them.
+Financial results revealed that, under Otellini, Intel's revenue increased by 55.8% (US$34.2 to 53.3 billion), while its net income increased by 46.7% (US$7.5 billion to 11 billion).

 On May 2, 2013, Executive Vice President and COO Brian Krzanich was elected as Intel's sixth CEO, a selection that became effective on May 16, 2013, at the company's annual meeting.
 Reportedly, the board concluded that an insider could proceed with the role and exert an impact more quickly, without the need to learn Intel's processes, and Krzanich was selected on such a basis.
 Intel's software head Renée James was selected as president of the company, a role that is second to the CEO position.